-Owing others money can be stressful and difficult situation to find yourself.
-Oftentimes a debt is referred to creditors who can make repeated attempts to contact you regarding the debt.
-Other times you may find yourself being sued for a debt owed to others.
-This toolkit explains how to handle creditors and will provide helpful resources for protecting your interests when you owe money to others.
+Owing others money can be a difficult and stressful situation.
+Oftentimes a debt is referred to collection agencieswho may repeatedly attempt to contact you regarding the debt.
+Other times you may find yourself being sued for a debt.
+This Legal Toolkit explains how to handle creditors and provides helpful resources for protecting your interests when you owe money to others.
 First, review the Articles and the FAQs for answers to specific questions.
 Then, to create a letter to stop harassing phone calls, you can use the Forms link to create your personalized Stop-Contacting-Me letter.

 Throughout this toolkit you may see the acronym FDCPA.
 This stands for the Fair Debt Collection Practices Act.
-The FDCPA is designed to protect debtors (people who owe money) and limit the power of creditors.
+The FDCPA is designed to protect debtors (people who owe money) from abusive debt collection practices by collection agencies.

-After reviewing the material here, if you still have questions, and you are an Ohio resident over 60 years old, then we hope you will call Pro Seniors Legal Helpline for Ohioans age 60 and over at 513.345.4160 or 1.800.488.6070.
-There you can schedule a free 30 minute phone consultation with a Helpline attorney to answer your questions.
+After reviewing the material here, if you still have questions, call Pro Seniors Legal Helpline for Ohioans age 60 and over at 513.345.4160 or 1.800.488.6070.
+There you can schedule a free 30 minute phone consultation with a Helpline attorney to answer your legal questions.

-All form links can be found in the under the Forms heading on the sidebar of this page.
-Forms in this toolkit include:
+Links to do-it-yourself forms can be found under the Forms heading on the sidebar of this page.
+Forms in this Legal Toolkit include:

-- Do-It-Yourself: air Debt Collection Practices Act, Stop-Contacting-Me Letter
+- Fair Debt Collection Practices Act, Stop-Contacting-Me Letter

-Helpful articles can be found on the sidebar, located on the right side of the page.
-Articles include Pro Senior’s pamphlets as well as other published documents that can help you to understand your rights and options more fully.
+Links to helpful articles can be found on the sidebar, located on the right side of the page.
+Articles include Pro Seniors’ pamphlets as well as other documents to help you to understand your legal rights and options.